sammi-turner/NextJS-For-Beginners/posts/styling.md

 The stylesheet begins by establishing sensible defaults for raw HTML elements.
 The body element sets the foundation with the Tahoma font, an off-white background and off-black foreground.

-Headings receive consistent vertical spacing with 2rem margins on both top and bottom, creating a clear content hierarchy.
+Headings receive consistent vertical spacing with 2rem margins on both top and bottom, creating a content hierarchy.
 Images are styled to have rounded corners.

 ```css
 * {